 Your plan should include realistic criteria, such as:

-- time frame you intend to hold the stock
+- The time frame you intend to hold the stock

-With your plan, you should keep very close track of the investments you have made, and the reasons for each one, and the results in terms of any profits or losses.
-This will help you see which types of trades have been most profitable for you, which in turn helps you adjust your plan further as required.
+You should keep close track of the investments you have made, and your reasons for making each investment.
+Track the results in terms of any profits or losses.
+This oversight will help you see which types of trades have been most profitable for you—which in turn helps you adjust your plan further as required.

 Developing Rock Solid Rules

 You absolutely must have trading rules.
 It will be difficult to fully express the importance of this aspect of "the new investment you," so let's just state it again: you absolutely must have trading rules.